WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

 The *preflight* files are copied to `public/assets` directory.
-Open page in the browser, preflight JS does it's job of renaming classnames and prefligt CSS does it's job of of hiding that `Incabable :(` message.
+Open page in the browser, preflight JS does it's job of renaming classnames and preflight CSS does it's job of of hiding that `Incabable :(` message.

 The sole reason for *preflight* is to use some ES3 code without any polyfills that can execute on *any* browser for detecting very very very basic browser features, including JavaScript support, in order to set if the webapp can be run at all.
-It is not about which features to enable, granular feature detection and fallbacks can be done in actual app code using tools such as [*Modernzr*](https://modernizr.com). *preflight* should not be touched by webpack *compiling* system.
+It is not about which features to enable, granular feature detection and fallbacks can be done in actual app code using tools such as [*Modernzr*](https://modernizr.com). *preflight* should not be touched by webpack *compiling* system!

 ---
-# SCSS/CSS setup
+# First build of SCSS/CSS

 ## Note on cssnext

 Using [cssnext](http://cssnext.io) is not here yet...
 Sass it is.

-## Sass and CSS loaders
+## Sass

-### node-sass
+### Install node-sass

 For to compile SCSS to CSS [Node-sass](https://github.com/sass/node-sass) will be used.
 It _is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass_.